noahbailey/docbot/docs/network/blocklist.md

 ## Iptables rules

 Add an iptables rule to block ranges on the blocklist.
-This should be added before any other rules that will take effect on the "outside" interface.
+For a server or workstation, this should probably go on the INPUT chain:

 ```
 -A INPUT -m set --match-set blocklist src -j LOG --log-prefix "BLOCKLIST:" --log-level 4